joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/11/14/us/coronavirus-deaths.html?searchResultPosition=4

 **The Pandemic Is Showing Us How Capitalism Is Amazing, and Inadequate**\
-`Why big business needs big government, and vice versa`\
+`Why big business needs big government and vice versa.`\
 https://nytimes.com/2020/11/14/upshot/pandemic-capitalism-vaccine.html?searchResultPosition=5

 **Missing From State Plans to Distribute the Coronavirus Vaccine: Money to Do It**\